masolimano/maneage/README.md

    1.2: (OPTIONAL) Tarball of dependencies.
 If they are already present (in
         a directory given at configuration time), they will be used.
-Otherwise, *GNU Wget* will be used to download any necessary tarball.
-The necessary tarballs are also collected in the link below for easy download. [[TO PIPELINE DESIGNERS: it is STRONGLY RECOMMENDED to keep a backup of all the necessary software tarballs you need for the project (possibly in another Git repository).
+Otherwise, a downloader (`wget` or `curl`) will be necessary to download any necessary tarball.
+The necessary tarballs are also collected in the link below for easy download. [[TO PIPELINE
+        DESIGNERS: it is STRONGLY RECOMMENDED to keep a backup of all the necessary software tarballs you need for the project (possibly in another Git repository).
 If you do have such a link, add it here.
 If not, remove the placeholder and the previous sentence.
 Also, don't forget to remove this note.]]

             https://XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX